-In this Letter, we present measurements of spin relaxation rates in two-body collisions of trapped submergedshell species Er (L = 5) and Tm (L = 3), finding them to be very large, in striking contrast to the low rates observed in RE-He systems.
-These large rates imply an additional spin relaxation mechanism other than spin exchange, dipolar relaxation, and second-order spin-orbit coupling, which are well-known from studies with alkali atoms.
+In this Letter, we present measurements of spin relaxation rates in two-body collisions of trapped submergedshell species Er ([Xe] $4f^{12}6s^2$, 3H_6) and Tm ([Xe] $4f^{13}6s^2$, ${}^{2}F{7/2}$), finding them to be very large, in striking contrast to the low rates observed in RE-He systems.
+These large rates imply an additional spin relaxation mechanism other than spin exchange, dipolar relaxation, and secondorder spin-orbit coupling, which are well-known from studies with alkali atoms.
+The electrostatic quadrupolequadrupole interaction is a long-range mechanism for driving inelastic processes in $L \neq 0$ atoms, such as is seen in metastable alkaline earth systems [15], however the anisotropic charge distribution in submergedshell atoms is confined tightly near the nucleus.
+Thus while the quadrupole-quadrupole interaction is not expected to be shielded, the interaction strength should be far weaker than in outer-shell systems.
 Although theory has proven very effective for understanding the RE-He system, the current theory of RE-RE cold collisions is incomplete.
-Despite the development by Krems et al. of a theoretical framework for collisions of two $L \neq 0$ atoms [15], in the RE case these calculations are extremely difficult and to our knowledge no theoretical predictions vet exist.
-Recently, an experiment was done with the transition metal titanium at a temperature of 5 K [16].
-Ti has submerged-shell structure, as observed in Ti-He collisions [17, 18], but an order of magnitude weaker shielding of electrostatic anisotropy [10].
-Rapid decay of Ti electron spin polarization was observed due to Ti-Ti collisions, but the mechanism of this loss could not be determined because spin relaxation could not be separated from spin exchange with unpolarized Ti isotopes.
+Despite theoretical developments for understanding collisions of two $L \neq 0$ atoms [16, 17], in the RE case these calculations are extremely difficult and to our knowledge no theoretical predictions yet exist.
+Recently, an experiment was done with the transition metal titanium at a temperature of 5 K [18].
+Ti has submerged-shell structure, as observed in Ti-He collisions [19, 20], but the anisotropic Ti 3d orbital is larger than the deeply-bound RE 4f orbital, implying stronger long-range interactions [21, 22].
+Rapid decay of 50Ti electron spin polarization was observed due to collisions of 50Ti with unpolarized Ti isotopes, but the mechanism of this loss could not be determined because spin relaxation could not be separated from spin exchange.
 Thus, whether or not submerged-shell atoms exhibit low spin relaxation rates-indicating submerged-shell behavior in these processes-had remained an open question.